roman-milk/roman-milk.github.io/a-secretary-changed.md

  That's when the rules were given to me.....

  (to be continued. ..let me know what you think so far....)
-Report_Story #1